Bhoot (film): Plot

-Vishal's maid witnesses Swati shouting and throwing Vishal away.
-She helps him tie her.
-She tells him that Swati was shouting just like Manjeet and tells him that an exorcist can help her but not doctors.
-Finally, Vishal's maid calls an exorcist named Sarita (Rekha).
+Vishal's maid witnesses Swati shouting and hurling Vishal.
+She helps him restrain her and tells him that Swati was shouting just like Manjeet.
+She also tells him that an exorcist can help her instead of doctors.
+Finally, Vishal consults an exorcist named Sarita (Rekha).
 Sarita sees the ghosts of Manjeet and her son.
 She advises Vishal to meet Manjeet's mother (Tanuja), since she can placate her daughter's spirit.
 Vishal complies and meets Manjeet's mother.
-He learns from Manjeet's mother that Manjeet was not the type of woman who would commit suicide nor murder her own son.
-He explains the situation to her and asks her help.
-She comes with him and somehow placates Manjeet's spirit.

-They come to know that Mr. Thakkar's son, Sanjay (Fardeen Khan) tried to molest Manjeet and when she resisted, she accidentally fell off the balcony and died.
+He learns from Manjeet's mother that Manjeet was not the type of woman who would commit suicide or murder her own son.
+He explains Swati's situation to her and asks for her help.
+She comes with him and placates Manjeet's spirit.
+They come to know that Mr. Thakkar's son, Sanjay Thakkar (Fardeen Khan), tried to molest Manjeet and she resisted, but accidentally fell off the balcony and died.
 Hence, Sarita advises Vishal to call him.
-Vishal makes an unknown call to Sanjay and tells him that his father is sick.
+Vishal makes an unknown call to Sanjay and tells him that his father is ill.
 When Sanjay arrives, Vishal cleverly tells Mr. Thakkar and Sanjay to help him take Swati to the hospital.

-It is then revealed that many years ago, Sanjay came to visit his father and lusted for Manjeet, after he saw her in the apartment.
-He broke into her house, and attempted to profess his lust, but when she rejected him, he pushed her and she accidentally fell off the balcony and died.
-Manjeet's young son witnessed the murder, upon which Sanjay hired the watchman to kill him.
+It is then revealed that many years ago, Sanjay came to visit his father and started lusting after Manjeet when he saw her in the apartment.
+He broke into her house, and attempted to profess his attraction.
+When she rejected him, he pushed her and she accidentally fell off the balcony and died.
+Manjeet's young son witnessed the murder, and Sanjay hires the watchman to kill the boy.

 Manjeet, who has still possessed Swati's body, sees Sanjay and chases him.
 Qureshi tries to stop her, having no idea of the real story.
 Swati tries to kill Sanjay by strangulating him.
 But, Sarita asks Manjeet to leave him as Swati would be blamed later on.

 Sanjay escapes, only to find himself surrounded by Vishal, Sarita, Manjeet and Qureshi who now know the truth.
 A terrified Sanjay confesses to the crimes, upon which Manjeet's mother urges her to stop.
 Sanjay is arrested by Inspector Qureshi, and thrown into jail.
 Manjeet leaves Swati's body, and Vishal and Swati live a good life in the apartment.
 Meanwhile, in the lockup, Qureshi tells Sanjay that death sentences are light penalties for a criminal like him.
-He wishes that Sanjay gets a bigger punishment.
+He wishes that Sanjay gets a harsher punishment.
 After Qureshi leaves the darkened cell, Sanjay finds himself face to face with Manjeet.
-He starts begging for mercy, but his voice soon fades out as Manjeet draws closer; it is implied that she kills Sanjay.
+He starts begging for mercy, but his voice soon fades as Manjeet draws closer; it is implied that she kills Sanjay.